 Mid 2015 the company is commissioned by Ananda Monet and Radha Krishna Records based in London to create and perform a Mahabharata-themed dance production titled‘Atma’ at the Camden Centre in London, a dance creation entirely based on Monet’s groundbreaking album ‘Inevitable Time’.
 ‘Atma’ rapidly develops into an international success, adding to the diversity of the company’s repertoire and emphasizing Sundari’s choreographic versatility.
 In 2016 the company is commissioned by the international organization known as ISKCON to create and perform an authentic dance production titled ‘Pavan’ in tribute of its founder A.C.
 Bhaktivedanta Swami Prabhupada, from which several excerpts are presented during Samadhi’s annual Summer Tour of 2016 across Europe.
 For the remaining seasons of 2016 ‘Atma’ has been commissioned by the Museum of Sacred Arts/MOSA to perform at the European VIP Celebration of ISKCON’s 50th anniversary in the prestigious former palace known as BOZAR in Brussels.
 More exclusive performances of ‘Atma’ will follow at Logan Hall in London and at the TimeWaver World Congress in Frankfurt, Germany.

 In 2017 the company will celebrate its 10-years anniversary by presenting the unique double bill ‘Between Worlds’ at the prestigious De La Mar Theater in Amsterdam, marking an era of non-stop creation and performances of in total 13 dance productions.
-Further tours and performances for 2017 include a tour of ‘Atma’ in Moscow and an international tour (pending) of ‘Hanuman’ in East-Asia organised by Kantor Pos.
+Further tours and performances for 2017 and 2018 include a tour of ‘Atma’ in Moscow and an international tour (pending) of ‘Hanuman’ in East-Asia.

 HOME STUDIO AND EDUCATION PROGRAMS